DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-20-reentrantlock-internals.md

 ### Basic locking

 Locking means exclusive access.
 Integer variable called ```state``` is used to maintain this access.
-Using integer variable is better because if allows us to use single-instruction compare-and-swap operations/methods.
+Value of 0 means the state is unlocked, while value of 1 or more means state is locked by 1 or more threads.
+Using integer variable is better because it allows use of single-instruction [compare-and-swap operations](https://en.wikipedia.org/wiki/Compare-and-swap).

 {% highlight java %}
-private volatile int state;   // 0 = unlocked, >0 = locked
+private volatile int state;   // value of 0 = unlocked, >0 = locked

 // basic lock acquire
 final void lock() {
-    // if state = 0, just set the current thread as owner i.e. acquire the lock if (compareAndSetState(0, 1)){
+    // if state = 0, update the state to 1 and set the current thread as owner i.e. acquire the lock if (compareAndSetState(0, 1)){
         setExclusiveOwnerThread(Thread.currentThread());
 }